-How To Stop Getting Distracted While Working from Home
+How to Stop Getting Distracted While Working from Home

 Recently, I found myself falling into a pattern of getting distracted by certain apps on my phone during working hours.
 It was becoming a bad habit, so I knew I had to figure out a way to a) stop getting distracted in the first place and b) get back to work more quickly after being distracted.